Global Data Center Cooling System Market size and share Analysis 2026-2033

 The Global Data Center Cooling System Market is experiencing accelerated growth driven by hyperscale data center expansion, AI workload proliferation, cloud computing growth, and increasing rack power densities.
 Cooling systems are critical infrastructure components that ensure operational reliability, energy efficiency, and equipment longevity in modern data centers.

-According to Phoenix Research, the Global Data Center Cooling System Market is valued at USD 18.7 billion in 2025 and is projected to reach USD 39.6 billion by 2033, registering a CAGR of 9.8% during 2026–2033.
+According to Pheonix Research, the Global Data Center Cooling System Market is valued at USD 18.7 billion in 2025 and is projected to reach USD 39.6 billion by 2033, registering a CAGR of 9.8% during 2026–2033.
 This growth reflects rising global data traffic, rapid digital transformation, 5G deployment, and enterprise cloud migration.

 North America leads the market due to strong hyperscale investments from major cloud providers and AI infrastructure expansion.
 Meanwhile, Asia-Pacific is emerging as the fastest-growing region, supported by digitalization, smart city development, and large-scale data center construction in India, China, Singapore, and Southeast Asia.